-For Assign these privileges То PVCS users read The master configuration file, access control database, and nfsmap file NOTE If you want users to have the ability to change their own passwords

-NOTE If you want users to have the ability to change their own passwords, PVCS users must have read and write privileges to the access control database.

-PVCS admin read, write, execute Directories that contain the master configuration file, the access control databases, and the nfsmap file PVCS admin read, write The master configuration file, access control database, and nfsmap file
+For Assign these privileges То PVCS users read The master configuration file, access control database, and nfsmap file pility to change their own passwords, privileges to the access control PVCS admin read, write, execute Directories that contain the master configuration file, the access control databases, and the nfsmap file PVCS admin read, write The master configuration file, access control database, and nfsmap file

-In Windows:
+■ In Windows:

-For Assign these privileges То PVCS users and admin full permissions Directories that are specified in the configuration files PVCS users read Directories that contain the master configuration file, the access control databases, and to these files

-NOTE If you want users to have the ability to change their own passwords, PVCS users must have read and write privileges to the access control database.

-PVCS admin full permissions Directories that contain the master configuration file, the access control databases, and the nfsmap file and to these files ------------ ------------------ ---
+For Assign these privileges То PVCS users and admin full permissions Directories that are specified in the configuration files PVCS users read Directories that contain the master configuration file, the access control databases, and to these files bility to change their own passwords, privileges to the access control PVCS admin full permissions Directories that contain the master configuration file, the access control databases, and the nfsmap file and to these files

-- 6 Configure Version Manager to: - Make archives writable by using the NoWriteProtect directive for new archives and the vcs -pw command for existing archives. - Translate the EOL sequence for text files by using the Translate directive for new archives and the vcs +pt command for existing archives. - NOT translate the EOL sequence for binary files by using the NoTranslate directive for new archives and the vcs -pt command for existing archives. - Make user IDs case-insensitive so that the UNIX and Windows systems will read the user IDs the same way by using the NoCase=VCSID directive. - 7 Make the case of file and directory names consistent for files and directories shared between Windows and UNIX systems.
+6 Configure Version Manager to:

+- Make archives writable by using the NoWriteProtect directive for new archives and the vcs -pw command for existing archives. - Translate the EOL sequence for text files by using the Translate directive for new archives and the vcs +pt command for existing archives. - NOT translate the EOL sequence for binary files by using the NoTranslate directive for new archives and the vcs -pt command for existing archives. - Make user IDs case-insensitive so that the UNIX and Windows systems will read the user IDs the same way by using the NoCase=VCSID directive. - 7 Make the case of file and directory names consistent for files and directories shared between Windows and UNIX systems.